How a Sustainable Chocolate Tour in Kauai Changed the Way I See Chocolate

 The Tasting Experience

 The tasting that followed reframed my perception of chocolate entirely.
-Single-origin bars from their own farm and from growing regions around the world, each with a flavor profile so distinct you'll wonder if they share the same base ingredient.
+Single-origin bars from their own farm and from growing regions around the world, each with a very distinct flavor profile.
 One leans citrusy and bright, almost fruit-forward.
-Another is deep and smoky, with an earthiness that lingers.
-Others were almost floral — delicate in a way that feels completely at odds with what you thought chocolate was supposed to taste like.
+Another is deep and smoky.
+Others were almost floral.
+The natural variety that we got to experience was mind-blowing to me.

 Our guide walked us through what we were tasting and why — how the full flavor profile of a chocolate bar develops across multiple steps, from fermentation and drying to roasting and processing, and how each decision along the way leaves its mark on the final taste.
 How even beans from the same farm can taste different from one year to the next.